-Robert Livingston Ireland: Founder, First Village Council and Second Mayor
+Robert Livingston Ireland Sr. - Founder, First Village Council and Second Mayor

 11801 Lake Shore Boulevard

-Robert Livingston Ireland Sr. helped lead the drive to have Glenville on the Lake become a separate municipality.
-He was elected to the first Bratenahl Village Council in December 1904 with fifty-eight votes for and none against.
+Robert Livingston Ireland Sr. helped lead the drive to have Glenville on the Lake become Bratenahl.
+He was elected to the first Bratenahl Village Council in December 1904 with fifty-eight votes, and none opposed.
 He served in that capacity for seven years.

-World War I dominated Ireland's term as major starting in 1914.
+World War I dominated Ireland's mayoral term starting in 1914.
 With his leadership, the whole village contributed to the war effort.

 Robert married Kate Hanna on May 2, 1894.
 They had two children, Robert Livingston Ireland, Jr. "Liv" born on February 2, 1895, and Elizabeth (Poe), born on October 30, 1898.
 Robert and Kate divorced in 1918.
 Robert remarried to Mary Ester Wood on April 1, 1920, and Kate remarried to Perry Williams Harvey on February 12, 1923.